liamyancy/Yancy_L_DataVisPt1/README.md

 # Olympic Data Visualization Webpage

-This is a visualization build that compares how Canada, United States and Russia have done against eachother, and the rest of the world.
+This is a visualization build that compares how Canada, United States and Russia have done against each other, and the rest of the world.
 You can find the original Olympic dataset here: [Olympic Data](https://docs.google.com/spreadsheets/d/17KN8JqFD_xBQ6iWT4_3xKDYi0ATxurRbjck3HbBJrfs/edit?usp=sharing)

 ## Getting Started